 The walls must have been covered with plates of expensive marble, and of course there must have been statues of the Nymphs, the goddesses of the sources.
 The central apse, where these sculptures must have stood, were destroyed by a flash flood in 1986.
 The parapet appears to be a later addition.

-Across the plaza was an exedra (a semi-circular area), of which hardly anything remains, except for several columns of grey, Egyptian granite.
+Across the plaza were a market building and an exedra (a semi-circular area), of which hardly anything remains, except for several columns of grey, Egyptian granite.
 However, what survives is quite interesting: the inscription of an expensive silver statue dedicated to Septimia Polla, a sister of the father of the emperor Septimius Severus.note[It is included in J.M.
 Reynolds & J.B.
 Ward Perkins, Inscriptions of Roman Tripolitania (1952 London), #607.]
-The amount of silver covering the statue equals almost fifty-two kilos and documents the incredibly wealth of the elite of the Roman Empire.
+The amount of silver covering the statue equals almost fifty-two kilos and documents the incredibly wealth of the elite of the Roman Empire in the second century CE.
 The statue itself was, of course, made of a different material, natural stone.

 To Septimia Polla, daughter of Lucius Septimius Severus, duumvir, forever priest, has Publius Septimius Geta, heir of his most sacred sister, erected this [statue] from 144½ pounds of silver and 10½ ounces of the most splendid quality, as decreed in her will.
 To this gift was added one twentieth and 4½ pounds, 10½ ounces of silver more than had been bequeathed.